jyutzler/Bridge-Systems/system.md

 The Texas transfer is on through 3♣.
 In other words it must be a jump.

 ### 2NT and 3NT
-Stayman and Jacoby/Texas transfers for the majors are used.
+ Stayman and Jacoby transfers for the majors are used.

 #### 2NT 20-21
-   * 3♣: Stayman.
+   * 3♣: Puppet Stayman
-   * 3♦, 3♥: Jacoby transfers to hearts and spades, respectively.
+   * 3♦, 3♥: Jacoby transfers to hearts and spades, respectively
-   * 4♣: Gerber (ace asking).
+   * 4♣: Gerber (ace asking)
-   * 4♦, 4♥: Texas transfers to hearts and spades, respectively.
    * 4NT: Quantitative for 6NT
    * 5NT: Quantitative for 7NT

 #### 3NT 25-27
-   * 4♣: Stayman.
+   * 4♣: Stayman
    * 4♦, 4♥: Jacoby transfers to hearts and spades, respectively
    * 4NT: Quantitative for 6NT
    * 5NT: Quantitative for 7NT